-If you’re a fan of Harry Potter, over ten years since the Deathly Hallows was released, you’re probably in need of a rekindling of your love for the boy with the lightening bolt scar and broken glasses.
+It’s over ten years since the Deathly Hallows was released and we’ve all grown up with the popular franchise, If you are a fan, there’s nothing like rekindling your love for the boy with the lightning bolt scar and broken glasses.
 And there’s no better place to do that than within the UK, the home of the franchise and the wizard himself.

 Stop 1: Platform 9 and 3/4s